 Under the Cannabis Act, medical cannabis use does not have an age restriction as with recreational cannabis use.
 Children are eligible to receive a medical cannabis recommendation that is managed by a licensed medical professional.

-Cannabis is a Drug
+Cannabis is a medicine

 When used for medical purposes, cannabis is a drug just like its pharmaceutical counterparts and there is a poor understanding of the clinical application of cannabis in a pediatric population.
 Dr. Michael Rieder is a physician from London, Ontario who wrote the Canadian Pediatric Society’s position statement on cannabis use and is often referred to pediatric patients whose family physicians are uncomfortable prescribing a cannabis-based treatment.
 He stated, “the families usually come in with a certain set of ideas but cannabis is not a side-effect free, cure all”.
 Unfortunately, there is no product monograph available for cannabis although a spokeswoman for Health Canada said that one is forthcoming.